maunigit/ruzzle/README.md

 # PPS-18/19-ruzzle

-This project aims at making ruzzle game.
+This project aims at making ruzzle game